 “We received our glow dreaming product on Wednesday.
 I was so excited to get it going.
 For the last three weeks our 8.5month old daughter was waking by midnight every night and awake most of the night wanting to play and ending up in our bed.
 So, Wednesday night: she woke at 1.30 and was only awake for 1.5hrs, I went in for a bit and then walked out, she laid there for a while watching the red light and vapours and eventually put herself back to sleep.
 Thursday night: she woke at 3.50 and I went straight in and gave her her dummy and blanket back and walked out, she was back asleep within 30-40mins.
 Last night: she didn’t wake at ALL!!!!!!!!!!
 Thank you so much this product is amazing!!!!”

-You’re sure to find a story just like yours.
-If you want to take the 28 day challenge and finally bring sleep to those who need it most you can buy a Glow Dreaming on our website http://glowdreaming.com/shop-glow-dreaming/
+If you want to take a 28 day challenge and finally bring sleep to your household, you can buy a Glow Dreaming on our website http://glowdreaming.com/shop-glow-dreaming/